 Laura has a background in grassroots peace building and social justice initiatives in the US, Middle East, and Latin America.
 She has experience working with a variety of nonprofits on refugee advocacy and program implementation, including refugee resettlement, youth empowerment initiatives, and educational programming in refugee camps.
 She speaks Spanish and Arabic and holds a BA in Peace and Justice Studies and Arabic with a minor in Art from Tufts University.

-RACHEL LAWRIE, CORPORATE OUTREACH ASSOciate
+RACHEL LAWRIE, CORPORATE OUTREACH manager

 Rachel has worked with various non-profits in the Middle East focused on empowering marginalized groups through entrepreneurship and economic development.
 She has experience in vocational training, microfinance, and scaling small businesses.
 She speaks Arabic and majored in Near Eastern Studies at Princeton University.
 Her studies focused on religion and women’s employment in the Middle East.

-Madeline Holland, Project and outreach associate
+Madeline Holland, Project and outreach manager

 Madeline has a background in refugee resettlement and immigrant integration initiatives.
 She previously served as the Manager of Development and Communications at the Cisneros Center for New Americans.
 She has directed educational programming for refugee youth in Boston, worked on labor market integration of resettled refugees with the International Rescue Committee, as well as led an undergraduate group in support of the Scholars at Risk network.
 She holds a BA in American History and Literature from Harvard University.